tedeh/jayson/README.md

 #### Method definition

-You can also define server methods as a wrapping object named `jayson.Method`.
+You can also define server methods inside a wrapping object named `jayson.Method`.
 This allows additional options about the method to be specified.
-It is possible to define what kind of params it expects, default values for these params, and wheter or not all JSON-RPC should be collected in a single argument to the function.
-Using this wrapper, it is trivial to have your method accept a variable amount of arguments.
+It is possible to define what kind of params it expects, default values for these params, and wheter or not all JSON-RPC params should be collected in a single argument to the function.
+Using this wrapper, it is for instance trivial to have your method accept a variable amount of arguments.

-Server example showcasing most features in `examples/method_definitions/server.js`:
+Server example showcasing most features in [examples/method_definitions/server.js](examples/method_definitions/server.js):

 ```javascript
 var jayson = require(__dirname + '/../..');